-losses; grieving the realization of powerlessness; and grieving mortality.
+In this section, we will examine the three levels of grieving losses which include: grieving specific losses, grieving the realization of powerlessness, and grieving mortality.
 We will address PTSD resulting from natural disasters.

 3 Levels of Grieving Losses